-N.B.
-These opinions of the TEC 140 are mine.
+Please note, the opinions expressed here regarding my TEC 140 are mine.
 No one paid me any money, offered me any free equipment or offered me any discounts or services on anything astronomy or otherwise nor did they request I write this article.
 I bought my telescope with my own money that I worked hard to save and offer my thoughts, ideas and opinions to help others because I enjoy doing so, not for material or financial gain for myself.
 If the scope sucks, rest assured I will say so.

-If you mention the word “telescope” to the general public, they will mostly envisage what we know as a refractor.
+If you mention the word “telescope” to the general public, they will mostly think of what we astronomers know as a refractor.
 If you asked a child to draw a telescope, it’s a refractor they will almost certainly draw for you.
 Refractors are the oldest of telescopes and it was a refractor that Galileo pointed at the stars and Jupiter in 1610.

 We can dream, for sure, about these huge refractors but leaving the stratospheric larger models to one side, I settled for the TEC140.

 To join Yuri’s production queue he required a deposit of $1200.
 Being in the UK I had to find a way of converting my currency (pounds sterling ££) to US dollars, so I paid the deposit with an international banking service XE.com.
 I am not being paid by them to say that, just letting you know how I did it, and there are no doubt many others offering this service too.
-However, XE.com did me a good exchange rate, a low fee (about £20 if I recall correctly) and the transfer goes across to Yuri inside a day or two.
+However, XE.com did me a good exchange rate, a modest fee (about $25 if I recall correctly) and the transfer goes across to Yuri inside a day or two.
 If the production queue is full for that production run you will have to wait for Yuri’s next batch.
 Depending on how busy he is (and I will forewarn you that he is VERY busy) this could add another 6 – 12 months to the time you get your scope.
-So the if you want one of these scopes get yourself onto his queue as soon as you can.
+So if you want one of these TEC scopes you need to get yourself onto Yuri’s queue as soon as you can.

 All in, my TEC140, landed at my door with all duties and shipping paid, was a £7500 investment (about $10000).
 Shortly afterwards, following the Brexit referendum in the UK, the £sterling rate bombed against the US dollar and would have made my scope over £1500 more expensive !!!
-So I consider myself very lucky to get the scope when I did Despite that, £7500 or $10000 is very serious money by any standards.
+So I consider myself very lucky to get the scope when I did.
+Despite that, £7500 or $10000 is a serious investment into an hobby by any standards.
 But I justified it to myself because this is a lifetime scope and I had some commission from work.
 I also spent some of the money from my late wife’s estate she left me since I know she would have wanted me to have this scope.
+Thank you Yvonne ♥️ xx

 Receipt Of The Scope

-The scope is shipped in a strong cardboard carton with very strong and rigid styrofoam moulded to the shape of the scope to protect it.
+The scope is shipped in a strong and rigid cardboard carton with very strong and rigid styrofoam moulded to the shape of the scope to protect it.
 The scope inside is then wrapped and sealed in Polythene-like material with some desiccant to absorb any moisture.
 You could also specify your scope be provided (and shipped) in a permanent, hard exterior and felt lined shell storage case that you can purchase at the time of order.
 However, since my scope will be permanently mounted in my observatory I elected not to specific this option.
-The only option I chose upon ordering was to specify the losmandy dovetail plate.
+The only option I chose upon ordering was to specify the Losmandy dovetail plate.
 I had no need of Yuri’s finder (an option you can also specify) since I use my own red dot laser finder.
-(Update: As of 2021 – five years later – my TEC140 has been permanently mounted and never been outside my observatory).
+(Update: As of 2023 – seven years later – my TEC140 has been permanently mounted and has never been outside my observatory).

 My initial reaction upon opening the box was one of “wow!” and being incredibly impressed.
 My scope, made by Yuri for me, was utterly immaculate in every way and is a thing of beauty with its matt white coat paint, the beautiful Starlight instruments 3545 focuser and the immaculate front lens element, proudly engraved with the scope’s serial number – in my case number 690.
 There were no marks at all on the glass elements – it was crystal clear.